-- IRB/IEC approval. - Original investigator-signed investigator agreement page of the protocol. - Form United States Food and Drug Administration (FDA) 1572, fully executed, and all updates on a new fully executed Form FDA 1572. - Curriculum vitae for the principal investigator and each subinvestigator listed on Form FDA 1572.
+- IRB/IEC approval. - Original investigator-signed investigator agreement page of the protocol. - Form FDA 1572 or equivalent, fully executed, and all updates on a new fully executed Form FDA 1572 or equivalent. - Curriculum vitae for the principal investigator and each subinvestigator listed on Form FDA 1572 or equivalent.
 Current licensure must be noted on the curriculum vitae.
 They will be signed and dated by the principal investigators and subinvestigators at study start-up, indicating that they are accurate and current. - Financial disclosure information to allow CELLTRION, Inc. to submit complete and accurate certification or disclosure statements required under 21 CFR 54.
-In addition, the investigators must provide to CELLTRION, Inc. a commitment to promptly update this information if any relevant changes occur during the course of the investigation and for 1 year after the completion of the study. - IRB/IEC-approved informed consent, samples of site advertisements for recruitment for this study, and any other written information regarding this study that is to be provided to the patient or legal guardian. - Laboratory certifications and normal ranges for any local laboratories used by the site, in accordance with 42 CFR 493.
+In addition, the investigators must provide to CELLTRION, Inc. a commitment to promptly update this information if any relevant changes occur during the course of the investigation and for 1 year after the completion of the study. - IRB/IEC-approved informed consent, samples of center advertisements for recruitment for this study, and any other written information regarding this study that is to be provided to the patient or legal guardian. - Laboratory certifications and normal ranges for any local laboratories used by the center, in accordance with 42 CFR 493.